 Trulieve was the first dispensary to open in Florida.
 Here’s what they had to say about themselves:

 The founders of Trulieve came together with an extensive history working in the nursery and healthcare fields.
 During that time, they saw a statewide need for alternative forms of healing.
-Typical medicine and pharmaceutical options just didn’t work for all patients.
-Dedicated to providing empathetic and compassionate care for all patients, no matter the illness or circumstance, they decided to enter the field of medical marijuana.
+Typical medicine and pharmaceutical options just didn’t work for all consumers.
+Dedicated to providing empathetic and compassionate care for all consumers, no matter the illness or circumstance, they decided to enter the field of medical marijuana.

 Trulieve is the first dispensary to be granted a medical marijuana license in the state of Florida.
-They are approved by the Department of Health of Florida to legally sell Low-THC Cannabis and Medical Cannabis to patients who have visited a qualified medical marijuana doctor.
+They are approved by the Department of Health of Florida to legally sell Low-THC Cannabis and Medical Cannabis to consumers who have visited a qualified medical marijuana doctor.
 Opening their first clinic in Tallahassee on July 25th, 2016, their Clearwater location soon followed on August 16th, 2016.
-They have steadily increased the number of patients as they have expanded to more locations.
+They have steadily increased the number of medical marijuana cardholders as they have expanded to more locations.

 Trulieve was one of the first cannabis grow and dispensing companies allowed to take part in Florida’s medical marijuana program.
 Recently, they allowed the press to go into the facility and take a look at where cannabis will be grown and where cannabis products will be made.
 In a short time, this cannabis will be sold all over the state.